 Jeremy J. Eggleston of Fordham University examines the concept of post-traumatic growth following diagnosis of HIV/AIDS in minority-identified populations, often facing double stigmas of both ethnic minority status and sexual orientation.
 These stigmas often create impediments to accessing medical and mental health care.
 This research will examine the factors that work to promote a personal growth model of adjustment amidst chronic and pervasive levels of social-cultural stigma and shame.

-2011: The winner of the 2011 Michael Sullivan Diversity Scholarship is Ana Fernandez, M.A. of Long Island University, Brooklyn Campus.
-The Sullivan Scholarship Award helped fund Ms. Fernandez's dissertation research titled, "Bilingual Hispanics and Linguistic Cues to Self-Construal."
+The winner of the 2011 Michael Sullivan Diversity Scholarship is Ana Fernandez, MA, of Long Island University, Brooklyn Campus.
+The Sullivan Scholarship Award helped fund Fernandez's dissertation research titled, "Bilingual Hispanics and Linguistic Cues to Self-Construal."
 This research is intended to further the understanding of how use of a particular language influences bilingual Latino immigrants' conscious and unconscious sense of self.

-2010: The winner of the 2010 Michael Sullivan Diversity Scholarship was Ariz Rojas, M.A.
-Ms. Rojas is in the 5th year at the College of Arts and Sciences/University of South Florida (USF).
-The Sullivan Scholarship Award will help fund Ms. Rojas' dissertation research.
-Ms. Rojas is in the Doctoral Training Program in Clinical Psychology at USF.
-She is actively involved in USF's chapter of Psi Chi National Honor Society in Psychology, the University Psychology Association and the USF Psychology Department.
-Her dissertation is entitled, "The Role of Acculturation in Adolescent Mental Health and Academic Achievement: Mediational Pathways".
+The winner of the 2010 Michael Sullivan Diversity Scholarship was Ariz Rojas, MA.
+Rojas is in the fifth year at the College of Arts and Sciences/University of South Florida (USF).
+The Sullivan Scholarship Award will help fund Rojas' dissertation research.
+Rojas is in the Doctoral Training Program in Clinical Psychology at USF.
+She is actively involved in USF's chapter of Psi Chi National Honor Society in Psychology, the University Psychology Association and the USF psychology department.
+Her dissertation is entitled, "The Role of Acculturation in Adolescent Mental Health and Academic Achievement: Mediational Pathways."
 This research is intended to further the understanding of developmental processes within Hispanic families.
 This research is clinically relevant with implications for how to help families function better.

-2009: In 2009, Sangetta Parikshak, M.S., was the winner.
-Ms. Parikshak is in the clinical child psychology doctoral program at the University of Kansas.
-Ms. Parikshak was a past recipient of the American Psychological Association's Minority Fellowship.
-Her research involved examining the motivation for academic success in low-income African American youth.
-This research was conducted in conjunction with Operation Breakthrough, a Kansas City, Missouri community organization that serves 600 low income African American children, ages 1-16.
+In 2009, Sangetta Parikshak, MS, was the winner.
+Parikshak is in the clinical child psychology doctoral program at the University of Kansas.
+Parikshak was a past recipient of the American Psychological Association's Minority Fellowship.
+Her research involved examining the motivation for academic success in low-income African-American youth.
+This research was conducted in conjunction with Operation Breakthrough, a Kansas City, Missouri community organization that serves 600 low income African-American children, ages 1-16.

-2008: The 2008 winner was Janelle Hines, M.A., a Doctoral Candidate in the Department of Psychology at the University of Cincinnati.
-Ms. Hines research project enlisted youth with sickle cell disease to develop educational materials and programs to inform the community about sickle cell disease and empower youth living with the disease.
+The 2008 winner was Janelle Hines, MA, a doctoral candidate in the Department of Psychology at the University of Cincinnati.
+Hines research project enlisted youth with sickle cell disease to develop educational materials and programs to inform the community about sickle cell disease and empower youth living with the disease.